 Alternatively, you can get one from one of the many Vodafone outlets all over the country, or from an authorised reseller like most stationery stores

 English is one of Malta’s two official languages, so finding someone who can understand your requirements isn’t a problem.

 Fun fact: Vodafone Malta’s head office is situated in the red building right outside the airport, which is aptly called SkyParks Business Centre.

-Vodafone’s pre-paid SIM cards come with a monthly base plan.
+Vodafone’s pre-paid SIM cards have a few different package options.